voschezang/coding-handbook/collaboration/team-performance.md

 ## Capability

+Capability is the ability to innovate.
+The speed at change can be implemented.

 Capability consists of organizational capability and technological capability.

 - Organizational capability considers the individual team and the organization that it is a part of.
 This includes team maturity and agility.
 It may cover the dynamics between team members, their development and thier satisfaction.